Do Jonathan and Tim still build the boats?

 · It should also be noted that THOROUGH blast cleaning to Grade Sa2-Sa3 will remove all mill scale back to pure metal but will also have the effect of softening the steel and potentially distorting the steel due to high energy being applied to its surface.

-As a result of all the above reasons a number of years ago we sought considerable advice from both marine surveyors, paint specialists etc and came up with a paint preparation and application system that we believe gives the best possible protection at a cost that does not prove prohibitively expensive.
+Taking into account the above, a number of years ago we sought considerable advice from both marine surveyors, paint specialists etc and came up with a paint preparation and application system that we believe gives the best possible protection at a cost that does not prove prohibitively expensive.

 This is a surface tolerant, high solid, high build product specifically designed for areas where optimum surface preparation (i.e. through blasting to Sa2-Sa3 grade) is either not possible or desirable.
 It provides a long-lasting protection in environments with high corrosivity, it can be applied at sub-zero surface temperature if necessary!
 It can be applied to carbon steel and to properly prepared, previously painted surfaces.